tikipuko/HttpService/README.md

 > Parameters:

->> url: URL from where you pretend to make your request.
+>> url: URL from where you pretend to make your request (use urlBuilder return value).

 >> method: request method like "GET", "POST, "PUT"..,  if needed.